 In a recent family blog/discussion on what issues parents should worry about, Devan brought up an important issue, teens and birth control.
 Here is what she said:

-Like I have said before, I am sure a parent would rather have the uncomfortable discussion about birth control then having to hear their child tell them they are pregnant.
+Like I have said before, I am sure a parent would rather have the uncomfortable discussion about birth control than have to hear their child tell them they are pregnant.
 If I ever come to have a family of my own this is a conversation that will not be skipped.

 I completely agree with Devan that this is an extremely important conversation for parents to have with their teenagers.
 I also know that it is often a difficult conversation for both parties.
 And I struggle with it myself.
 I wonder how often we need to have the conversation on safe sex for teens.
 If a teenager does not have a steady (is that word even used today?) girl or boy friend, how often should a parent bring up the need for birth control before they become a nag?
 At what point does not enough conversation become too much conversation?
 Is there a certain age or time – for example going off to college – when I should be sure my teenager has birth control?
 Or is it enough for me to say “when you are ready to have sex, please come to me so we can be sure you are being safe”?